Providing therapy for Evanston adults.

 Dr. Amanda (Snell) Stagg (she/her/hers) was awarded her Master of the Arts in Clinical Psychology (M.A.) in 2014 and her Doctorate of Psychology (Psy.D.) in 2017 from The Chicago School of Professional Psychology.
 She has been a licensed clinical psychologist in the state of Illinois since 2019.
 She completed her predoctoral internship at Indiana University Counseling and Psychological Services where she provided individual and group therapy for undergraduate and graduate students.
 On her internship, she also focused on treating trauma and adverse life experiences through her role as a counselor for the Sexual Assault Crisis Service.
 She completed her postdoctoral fellowship at Eating Recovery Center/Pathlight Mood and Anxiety Center (formerly Insight Behavioral Health Centers) where she provided individual, group, and family therapy in the Mood, Anxiety, and Trauma-Related program within the Partial Hospitalization and Intensive Outpatient levels of care.

-Dr. Amanda has additional experience working in college counseling, private practice, and all levels of substance-related treatment.
+Dr. Stagg has additional experience working in college counseling, private practice, and all levels of substance-related treatment.
 She previously worked as a consulting psychologist at Haymarket Center, a not-for-profit organization that provides substance use treatment, where she coordinated practicum training for doctoral-level students, as well as provided individual and group therapy for adults.

 She is a member of PSYPACT and therefore can work with telehealth therapy clients who live in the following states: Alabama, Arizona, Colorado, Delaware, District of Columbia, Georgia, Kentucky, Maryland, Minnesota, Missouri, Nebraska, Nevada, New Hampshire, North Carolina, Ohio, Oklahoma, Pennsylvania, Tennessee, Texas, Utah, and Virginia.